Kornweiss-Medical-LLC/KMLLC/docs/calculating_macronutrients.md

 In this category I place protein, fat, and minerals.
 Proteins are present in every cell as enzymes, channels, and signaling molecules, but structurally comprise much of the skin, hair, and muscles.
 Fats make up the cell membrane of every cell and insulate our nerves.
 Minerals such as calcium make up our [bones](https://en.wikipedia.org/wiki/Bone).

 ### Function - Moving Parts (or the mechanism)

-I created this category, which, to my knowledge doesn't exist elsewhere in the nutrition world.
+I created this category, which, to my knowledge doesn't exist elsewhere in the nutrition or biochemistry world.
 If you find it somewhere else, let me know so I can give proper credit.
 If it doesn't make sense, you have only me to blame.

 I think of this category as akin to the movement of a watch; the springs, levers, jewels, lubricant, and crown; or like the motor and transmission of a car; the pistons, cranks, fly-wheel, steering wheel, axles, gears, fans, coolant, and oil.

-These are not really the major structural elements of the machine, but they're substantial moving parts that give it function.
-These parts make the watch tick and make the car *drive* (which in the era of self driving cars, is a turn of phrase that actually makes sense).
+These are not really the structural elements of the machine, but they're substantial moving parts that make it live and breathe.
+These parts make the watch tick and the car *drive* (which in this era of "self-driving" cars, is a turn of phrase that actually makes sense).

-In this category, I place electrolytes like potassium and magnesium, enzymes like pancreatic lipase or HMG-CoA Reductase which are proteins made of amino acids, metals like iron and copper, and vitamins like Vitamin A and D.
+In humans, the analogous parts are the enzymes, channels, pumps, shuttles, binders, transporters, signaling molecules, vesicles, cilia, and more.

 ### Fuel (or energy)